peace-shillong/Hebrew-Interlinear-Old-Testament-Android/README.md

 # Hebrew-Interlinear-Old-Testament-Android
-This is an updated Version of the HIOT Project: by stefanmitph find it here https://github.com/stefankmitph/hiot
+This is an updated Version of the HIOT Project: by @stefankmitph find it here https://github.com/stefankmitph/hiot

 ### Updated build files
 Folowing updates for project to work with Android 3.0.1